antstorm/proposals/ruby/phase-1.md

 - Each worker will run in its own thread
 - A blocking `Worker#run` method will be available for convenience of running a single worker in a process until SIGTERM or SIGINT is received
+- In case connection sharing is a concern we can create and memoize a connection on the instance of Temporal::Configuration

 And here is the `Worker` interface: